gjbex/atools/docs/arange.md

 If you want to include the tasks that failed, for instance when a bug that caused this was fixed, simply add the `--redo` flag when invoking `arange`.

+Help on the command is printed using the `--print` flag.